CharltonC/chrome-css-selector-capture/README.md

 ## FAQ
+* Extension in Mobile Emulation (considered & will not be in feature)
+    * The extension works normal under the "responsive mode" however not in Mobile becuase in mobile it is an entirely different context since we are dealing with `touchstart` etc, which means requiring User to tap on the element.
+It is quite different to what we are using in Desktop which is `mouseover`.
+Apart from potential switching the event context, the mobile screen size may also be too small to work with, especially when the selector path may take up a lot of screen realestate.
+* Hotkey for Locking the Highlight (considered & will be in next release)

+## Features & Issues
-* As majority of time is spent prior to initial release, I am transitioned to casual mode for this project.
+* As majority of time is spent prior to initial release, I am transitioned to casual maintenance for this project.
 Any future feature request will still be considered as whether it should go in the next release.
+For now the next version release would be somewhere in 3-6 months, unless for critical hotfix.
-* For bugs/issues, please provide details of what URL you enter the bug.
-Try to be as specific as possible.
+* For bugs/issues, please provide details and try to be as specific as possible.
 For example:
     * URL
     * Steps to reproduce the issue
     * What should be expected and what is the actual result
     * etc

+## Release Notes